partio-scout/reki/README.md

 - the fields you want to appear in REKI have been set to be visible over the API in the Kuksa event settings
 - the source IP address you will use to access the API has been whitelisted in Kuksa

 You will need to contact the member registry coordinator at the main office of Suomen Partiolaiset to make the configurations at the Kuksa end.
-You'll most likely want to set up the Kuksa integration together.
-Reserve several hours for this.
+You will likely need to wait some time for the configuration.
+Simply tell them what your event name in kuksa is and what your static IP address is, and they will get back to you with the required values for the configuration.

 Due to the IP whitelisting in Kuksa, the integration won't work on Heroku directly.
 The IP addresses of Heroku dynos change often and Kuksa expects a certain IP every time.
 For this reason you will need to use a proxy with a static IP.
-There are several Heroku addons that provide this as a service.
-Notice that most of these services expose the proxy url in their own environment variable such as PROXIMO_URL - you will need to copy this value to KUKSA_API_PROXY_URL.
-We recommend using an HTTP proxy.
+If you deployed your application with the deployment button, you will have proximo configured for you.
+To find out the IP address, open the proximo link on the resources tab in Heroku.
+With proximo no other configuration is necessary.

 You will need to set the following environment variables for the Kuksa integration to work:

-- KUKSA_API_ENDPOINT: set this to the full address of the Kuksa REST API
 - KUKSA_API_USERNAME: the username for the Kuksa integration
 - KUKSA_API_PASSWORD: the password for the Kuksa integration
 - KUKSA_API_EVENTID: the id (a GUID) of the event
-- KUKSA_API_PROXY_URL: the URL of the proxy you use to access Kuksa (optional)
+- KUKSA_API_PROXY_URL: If using a proxy provider other than Proximo, use this to specify the proxy url.